mattbierner/blog.mattbierner.com/_posts/2018-12-08-five-years.md

 [*Stupid Template Tricks*](/series/stupid_template_tricks) grew out of writing C++ for Office.
 From the start, it was always part informative, part parody, part just stupid fun.
 It swept away any pretense of seriousness.

 *Stupid Template Tricks* is still my most popular series of posts.
-I sort of wonder what people think when they start on [C++ Tetris](/stupid-template-tricks-super-template-tetris) and click through too see more recent posts and find butt reality or whatever.
+I sort of wonder what people think when they start on [C++ Tetris](/stupid-template-tricks-super-template-tetris) and click through to see more recent posts and find butt reality or whatever.
 Keeping at anything too long though tends to bore me, even if it's something as complex as C++ template meta-programming or as free form as a bunch of memes.

 Once again though, the writing part of the posts eventually grew to dominate my interest.
 No good writing but fun.
 Over time, the writing got pushed towards being almost surrealistic; the puns and jokes and references stopped making sense and totally took away from the content but I just kept going with them.
 Why not?
 Like *Pride and Parser Combinators*.
 Simple memes weren't enough.